ColgateUniversityComputerScience/cosc208notes/aaron/00_hello-systems.worksheet.md

 ```
 ```

-Something you (Aaron) could do to make this a better learning environment for me is...
+Something you could do to make this a better learning environment for me is...
 ```